Put a Stop to Unwanted Junk Mail

 • 5.6 million tons of direct mail and other unsolicited paper mail wind up in U.S. landfills each year

-• 44% of junk mail is thrown away without ever being opened, but only half that is recycled
+• 44% of junk mail is thrown away without ever being opened, but only half of that is recycled

 Where Junk Mail Comes From